tgc-bot/FourAcesContracts/Membership.md

     59. When a winner has been decided by the M.O.A., those winnings previously seized shall be handed over to the Member who won.

-55. Failure to cooperate with the M.O.A. is punishable by citation or termination, where applicable, and to the discretion of the M.O.A.
+56. Failure to cooperate with the M.O.A. is punishable by citation or termination, where applicable, and to the discretion of the M.O.A.

-    60. In the instance of a termination, Management must also provide a majority verdict.
+    60. In the instance of a termination, Management must also agree to a majority verdict.

 ## M.O.A.
 Investigations

-56. The Ministry of Admissions has the authority to launch investigations or inquires to find the truth or come to a conclusion on a given subject.
+57. The Ministry of Admissions has the authority to launch investigations or inquires to find the truth or come to a conclusion on a given subject.

-57. Investigations may only be started by the M.O.A.
+58. Investigations may only be started by the M.O.A.
 Inspector, and any final judgement or decisions will be issued by the Inspector.

-58. Investigations will be directed by a Lead Investigator.
+59. Investigations will be directed by a Lead Investigator.

     61. This Lead Investigator is appointed by the MOA Inspector and may be replaced or removed at any time, for any reason.